 Other Specified Feeding or Eating Disorder (OSFED)

-OSFED is a diagnosis used for individuals who exhibit disordered eating patterns without meeting full criteria for one of the other diagnoses.
+OSFED is a diagnosis used for individuals who exhibit disordered eating patterns without meeting the full criteria for one of the other diagnoses.
 For example, the individual may meet all the symptoms for anorexia without significant weight loss.
 Or, they may meet all the criteria for binge eating disorder or bulimia, but the episodes are not as frequent.

 Risk Factors For Teen Eating Disorders